Finance Issues

 Mileage Reimbursement for Missionaries

 Wednesday, February 13, 2019 Hey Fletch!
 First off, thank you so much for bringing such an informative and fun workshop to Hawaii.
-It was such a pleasure to see you and we look forward to [...]
+It was such a pleasure to see you and we look forward [...]

 Obligations with Donor Designations?

 Tuesday, January 29, 2019 Hey Fletch … What are our obligations in handling donor designations?
 These come either verbally during a church service, on our website, or by text.
-They can also be formally given [...]
+They can also be formally [...]

 Benevolence: The Right Help Given the Right Way